Good Friday in Florence

 By now the crowd has grown to probably 500 or more, maybe 1000, it’s hard to say how many.
 On the steps of the church, was a choir and a priest and some other laypeople.

 Everyone moved in toward the steps with the choir.
 There were prayers about the crucifixion of Jesus Christ and the fact that this was Good Friday in Florence.
 As we stood and listened the Choir began to sing.
 If ever I heard the sound of Angels, this was it.
 My wife and I grew up Roman Catholic and were very moved by all this.

 We stood for another 20-30 minutes, listening but then decided to move on.

 The David by Michelangelo and the Galleria dell’Accademia

-It was around lunch time by now and we still had reservations to see the real statue of David.
+It was around lunchtime by now and we still had reservations to see the real statue of David of Michelangelo.
 The line to get in the Galleria dell’Accademia was very long.
 And this was expected.
-I had heard you should buy your tickets ahead of time so not to stand in line.
+I had heard you should buy your tickets ahead of time so as not to stand in line.
 And I did.
 BUT, I forgot to bring my confirmation letter.
 I managed to get inside the entrance door, and talk to the receptionist and explained my problem.
 She looked our name up and found it and let us jump in line ahead of the rest.
-We had just seen a copy of David by Michelangelo in the Piazza della Signoria.
+We had just seen a copy of David by Michelangelo in the Piazza Della Signoria.

 Most people think this is “The David”, but it is only a copy.
 The real one is inside the museum.
 Going inside almost one of the first things you do see is this magnificent statue.
 Standing high above everyone on a Pedestal.